 By now, you probably know that a number of Babson students and alumni have pitched their ideas and products on ABC’s “Shark Tank.”

-This September, four of those alumni will return to campus for Babson Connect: Worldwide, part of the College’s Centennial Celebration, to share their entrepreneurial experience—including what it was like to swim with the sharks.
+This month, four of those alumni returned to campus for Babson Connect: Worldwide, part of the College’s Centennial Celebration, to share their entrepreneurial experience in a panel on “Swimming with Sharks”.

 A Pitch Prepared by Babson